 Yet this month (April) saw the coronavirus return with a vengeance.
 The Peoria area was labeled a national epicenter for COVID-19 by Dr. Doug Kasper, interim section head of infectious disease at the University of Illinois College of Medicine Peoria, who urged continued caution by area residents on WMBD, a Peoria radio station.

 The Peoria area has become accustomed to the stop-and-go, roller-coaster ride that’s become the norm in the era of the coronavirus.

 It’s been more than a year that restrictions have been put in place to reduce the spread of the virus.
 Work and school routines have been altered.
 The elimination of crowds and the closing of many places of business has become a routine.

 Apparently, we’re not out of the woods yet.
 Despite these problems, however, the area’s sports light is flickering back on.

-Consider Andrew “AJ” Funk, the 29-year-old substitute teacher from Morton who’s trying to bring arena football back to central Illinois in the middle of a pandemic.
+Consider the substitute teacher from Morton who’s trying to bring arena football back to central Illinois in the middle of a pandemic.

 The Central Illinois Royals play the Kurse from Kentucky this Saturday (April 24) at the Morton Park District Indoor Sports Facility (located at 324 S. Detroit Ave. in Morton).
 For more information, visit http://royalsfootball.com

-“We’ve worked on setting up arena football for a couple of years but COVID has thrown a curve ball into it,” said Funk, who played football at Eureka College.
+“We’ve worked on setting up arena football for a couple of years but COVID has thrown a curve ball into it,” said the manager of the team who played football at Eureka College.